trunk-io/docs/check/configuration/supported/svgo.md

 ---
-description: SVGO: A Tool for Optimizing SVG Files
+description: SVGO- A Tool for Optimizing SVG Files
 ---

 # SVGO